MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## AI Builder actions are disabled/deactivated

 AI Builder cannot be used if its actions have been deactivated.
-To active them, the administrator of the environment needs to perform the following steps:
+To activate them, the administrator of the environment needs to perform the following steps:

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 2. Select the environment where the actions are deactivated and select **Settings** > **Resources** > **All legacy settings**.
-3. Select **Processes** from the Settings menu.
+3. Select **Processes** from the **Settings** menu.
 4. Select to display **All Processes** and activate all the following AI Builder processes:
     - IsPaiEnabled
     - Predict